 For most of us, the foundation of a long and healthy lifetime of running starts with our shoes.
 Running shoes that fit correctly, feel comfortable, and provide the right support for your unique running gait will help keep your feet and legs healthy and happy, and the best stability running shoes can help an overpronator stay injury-free.
-Stability shoes are an excellent option for people with low arches that collapse, those with flat feet, or those who spend much time on roads.
-If you walk into a specialty running store, a knowledgeable employee will measure your feet, analyze your arches, and watch you walk or run.
-This analysis helps the employee determine whether you might need stability shoes.
-In addition to visiting a running store, there are ways to determine whether stability road running shoes might be the best option for you.
+Stability shoes are an excellent option for people with low arches that collapse, those with flat feet, or those who spend much of their time running on roads.
+Visiting a specialty running store and having an employee analyze your gait and arches can help determine if you could benefit from stability shoes.

 Below, find additional buying advice, answers to frequently asked questions, and a list of common running terminology.
 See our testing methodology below to learn how we chose our top picks.